excalibur1234/pacui/README.md

 ### chaotic-aur
 Both the stable and -git version of PacUI are in [chaotic-aur](https://lonewolf.pedrohlc.com/chaotic-aur/).
 After adding chaotic-aur to your list of repositories, PacUI can be installed using the same commands as within Manjaro (see above).

-### Reborn OS
-An outdated version of PacUI is available in the system repositories.

 ## Usage